GatzeTech/GatzBMS-nRF/README.md

 So I came up with the idea to design myself a BMS.
 The goal is to use simple components (also with the chip delivery problems in mind) except for the microcontroller/Soc.
 It's a compromise between functionality, costs, availability, simplicity.

+Design choice's I will discuss later.

+At the moment I'm busy with the software.

 ![This is an image](https://github.com/GatzeTech/GatzBMS-nRF/blob/main/image_front.png)

 ![This is an image](https://github.com/GatzeTech/GatzBMS-nRF/blob/main/image_back.png)